Equivariant Test-Time Training with Operator Sketching for Imaging Inverse Problems: Sketched Equivariant Imaging for Unsupervised Learning and Test-Time Training

-Research on coil compression has indicated that many low-energy virtual coils can be omitted with minimal impact on image quality~\citep{Buehrer2007Array, Zhang2013Coil, HUANG2008133}.
-Hence, the coil sketching algorithm proposes that a sketching matrix specifically designed to minimize information loss in high-energy virtual coils, while targeting low-energy coil data, would yield a superior approximation compared to a design that reduces information indiscriminately across all virtual coils.
-In addition, the corresponding coil sensitivity maps are estimated using the widely used method ESPIRiT~\citep{Uecker2013ESPIRiT}.
-We define $R \in \mathbb{R}$ as the number of high-energy virtual coils and $S \in \mathbb{R}$ as the number of sketched low-energy coils incorporated in the sketched coil sensitivity map operator $\mathbf{C_S} = \mathbf{\tilde{S}C}$.
-The sketching matrix $\tilde{\mathbf{S}} \in \mathbb{R}^{\hat{C}D \times CD}$ satisfies $\hat{C} \leq L \leq C$, and it follows that $\hat{C} = R + S$.
-Now, $\tilde{\mathbf{S}}$ has the following form:
+where $(\cdot)^{\mathrm{H}}$ denotes the Hermitian transpose.
+Let $V$ be the resulting $N_c \times N_c$ covariance matrix.
+Now we use $Q_L$ to denote the matrix whose columns are the $L$ dominant eigenvectors of $V$ ($L \le N_c$).
+These eigenvectors define the PCA-based coil compression, producing $L$ virtual coils via

-where $\tilde{\mathbf{S}}_S \in \mathbb{R}^{S \times (C-R)}$ is a random matrix with i.i.d. entries, and $\mathbf{0}$ are zero matrices.
-Specifically, for the probability density function for the random entries of $\tilde{\mathbf{S}}_S$, we consider Rademacher distribution ($\{ +1, -1 \}$ entries with equal probability $p=0.5$) as suggested in~\cite{Oscanoa2024Coil}.
-The detailed algorithm can be found in Algorithm~\ref{alg:coil-sketch} and Figure~\ref{fig:sketching theory}.
+Previous work indicates that many low–energy virtual coils can be removed with negligible loss in reconstruction quality \cite{Buehrer2007Array, Zhang2013Coil, HUANG2008133}.
+Hence, the coil sketching algorithm constructs a sketching matrix that preserves the information in the high-energy virtual coils while selectively compressing only the low-energy components.
+This targeted strategy yields a more accurate approximation than approaches that reduce information uniformly across all virtual coils.
+The corresponding coil-sensitivity maps are estimated using the widely adopted ESPIRiT method~\cite{Uecker2013ESPIRiT}.